How to Say “The Woman Is Happy” in Chamorro – Describing Others

 These basic sentences use The Article “i” which we can loosely translate to mean “the” in Chamorro.
 In these sentences, it will be used to link the descriptor with whatever we are describing.

-Introduction to Vowel Harmony
+Vowel Harmony

 The final key concept for making these types of sentences is known as Vowel Harmony.
-It is probably one of the most important and pretty features of Chamoru, but it can also be challenging to learn and get used to.
+It is probably one of the most important and pretty features of Chamorro, but it can also be challenging to learn and get used to.
 But trust me, it gets easier over time with consistent practice and language exposure.

 So what is vowel harmony?
 Essentially, it refers to the fact that the pronunciation of a word will change depending on the words that are around it.
 Chamorro actually has many different types of vowel harmony, and a great way to get started is learning the sound changes associated with the article “i”.